New Job Mortgages

 Getting a mortgage after a pay rise can be straightforward if you know which lender to use.
 If however, you wish to base the new lending on a contract alone before such time as having payslips and bank statements to evidence it, then you may find lenders limit income to your previous pay.
 Other lenders are more flexible and will approve mortgage applications with a pay rise no problem.

 Probationary periods cause problems with many lenders, most of which will decline applications that involve a borrower who’s employment isn’t permanent.
 Other lenders are completely happy with the risk of probationary periods (depending on industry sector) and do not require confirmation that you will be taken on past this date.
+Find out more about probationary periods here.

 Can you get a home-loan with a new job?